-- The involvement of PLHIV, men and women at higher risk of acquiring of HIV/AIDS in the response is still limited. - Sexual health and safe sexuality education is limited to HIV/AIDS awareness only in schools. - Collaboration between different sectors and NGOs is still poor and in general, more NGO involvement is needed. - Strong and continuous inter-sectoral collaborations between different governmental and non-governmental departments needs to be strengthened.
+- More involvement of PLHIV, men and women at higher risk of acquiring of HIV/AIDS. - Expansion of Sexual health and safe sexuality education is limited to HIV/AIDS awareness only in schools. - There is need to improve basic services for the general population that includes better information, identification of key target populations and capacity development of general health services staff. - The ability of CST programmes to reach those most in need to be improved, especially HRG.
+Focus is needed on the quality of delivery of service. - Collaboration between different sectors and NGOs is still poor and in general, more NGO involvement is needed. - Strong and continuous inter-sectoral collaborations between different governmental and non-governmental departments needs to be strengthened. - Increased granularity quality and regularity of data to help ensure better planning of services.